Out and about

 Capacity and range

 The capacity of a battery depends on the model and manufacturer.
-Most electric cars have a capacity of between 40 and 100 kWh.
+Most electric cars have a capacity of between 40 and 100 kWh (kilowatt hours).
 The larger the battery capacity, the greater the range.
 An EV with a battery capacity of 40 kWh has a range of around 200 kilometers or so, while an EV with a battery capacity of 100 kWh can go for over 600 kilometers.
 Just as with gas-powered cars, the exact distances vary from model to model.
 According to the ADAC ecotest, they can fluctuate between 16.7 kWh/100 km and 30.9 kWh/100 km, depending on the manufacturer and car.

 And the range of an electric car also depends on other factors, such as the way you drive, the temperature and whether you use the air conditioner or heater.